farahjedidi/aws-configuring-EBS-and-EC2-instance-store-volumes/README.md

-# Demo: Configuring EBS and EC2 Instance Store Volumes in AWS
+# Demo: Configuring EBS volumes in AWS

 ## Overview
 In this Demo, I interact with Elastic Block Store (EBS) and EC2 instances in AWS.
 The goal is to move volumes between instances.
 Here's what I will accomplish: